 Second-most economical of the four, no insects, no wind, usually very comfy.

 Uncomfortable during inclement weather and unsuitable for ongoing climate control.

 Accommodates a complete climate-control system and is suitable for all climates, this room is useful all year long.

 With a roof made of glass, just as the walls are, the solarium user can feel completely surrounded by nature without having to deal with any of its annoyances.

 Engaging the Imagination

 There are sophisticated software programs available that will allow you to fiddle with different design ideas to your heart’s content.
-But one of the easiest ways to approach the design phase, however, is to get a notebook and pencil and simply let your imagination soar.
-Try drawing any design your creative side can come up with.
+But one of the easiest ways to approach the design phase is to get a notebook and pencil and simply let your imagination soar.
+Try drawing any design you can come up with.
 Here are a few ideas to get you started: